Dhimant-Panchal/Cookbook/README.md

 Getting Started:
 Clone the repository:
-   -git clone <repository-url>
+- git clone <repository-url>

 Navigate to the project directory:
-   -cd recipe_website/recipe_website
+- cd recipe_website/recipe_website

 Install dependencies using npm:
-   -npm install
+- npm install

 To start the development server:
--npm run dev
+- npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.